segmentio/Analytics-CSharp/README.md

 3. Initialize and configure the client.

     ```c#
-        // NOTE: persistentDataPath is different on different platform
-        // for Xamarin use: Environment.GetFolderPath(Environment.SpecialFolder.LocalApplicationData)
-        // for Unity use: Application.persistentDataPath
+        // NOTE: to make Analytics stateless/in-memory,
+        // add `InMemoryStorageProvider` to the configuration
         var configuration = new Configuration("<YOUR WRITE KEY>",
-                persistentDataPath: "<PATH TO STORE DATA>",
                 flushAt: 1,
                 flushInterval: 10);
         var analytics = new Analytics(configuration);